SamsShow/Personal-Portfolio/README.md

 ## Project Setup

-'''npm install''' to install all dependencies
+`npm install` to install all dependencies
-'''npm run dev''' to run the project
+`npm run dev` to run the project